canshot/css/README.md

 In the terminal, you can add the remote with the following command:

-git remote add origin https://github.com/your-user-name/your-user-name.github.io.git In the example above, https://github.com/your-user-name/your-user-name.github.io.git is the remote URL that refers to the repository you created on GitHub earlier.
+/git remote add origin https://github.com/your-user-name/your-user-name.github.io.git In the example above, https://github.com/your-user-name/your-user-name.github.io.git is the remote URL that refers to the repository you created on GitHub earlier.
 Again, you would replace your-user-name with your actual GitHub username.

 Note: Make sure that your remote's URL is typed correctly.
 Otherwise, you risk a failed deploy.